The Essential Guide for Shooting Slow-Motion Videos

 How to shoot slow-motion on your phone

-Next, keep the camera steady.
+2. Keep the camera steady.
 You don’t want to cause the camera to lose focus or blur your image through motion.
 Plan your shot beforehand, framing your subject precisely, then tap the focus square to lock focus.
 Practice shooting people or objects you can direct and control, such as hair blowing in the wind or water pouring out of a pitcher into a glass.
-Then move on to shooting more dynamic subjects like athletes and animals.
+Then, move on to shooting more dynamic subjects like athletes and animals.

 The best cameras for slow-motion